chmp/csc/Readme.md

 Different scripts can be "spliced" together by specifying multiple scripts.
 The first script acts as the base script and defines the available cells.
-Subsequent scripts, spliced scripts, can extend the cells of the base script.
+Subsequent scripts, or spliced scripts, can extend the cells of the base script.
 All scripts share a single scope.
-For each cell, first the code of cell of the base script is executed and then the code of the cell of the spliced scripts.
+For each cell, first the code of the base script is executed and then the code of the spliced scripts.

 ```python